aruniga30/bank_branches/README.md

 # Bank Branches
 # Introduction
 - Created a REST service that can fetch bank details, using the data given in the API’s query parameters.
-- Downloaded the dataset using the link provided and storded in SQLite
+- Downloaded the dataset using the link provided and storded them in SQLite database.

 # Tools
 - Flask